archd3sai/archd3sai/README.md

 ### Hi there 👋

+I am Arch and I am passionate about Data Science and Analytics.
+I have a Master’s in Industrial Engineering from Texas A&M University and a Bachelor's in Mechanical Engineering.

+I have worked in various applications of data science such as customer analytics, churn prediction, survival analysis, recommendation systems, market basket analysis, predictive maintenance, etc. Please check out my [Portfolio](https://github.com/archd3sai/Portfolio) for all of my projects, micro-projects, skills, certificates, and achievements.

+I am currently located in Boston, MA and in my free time, I like to hike, travel, and explore different music genres over a cup of tea.

 <!--
 **archd3sai/archd3sai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.